Skip to main content

 How we work with our partner agencies:

-• Login.gov partners with government agencies to provide secure access to their website, application or service.
-The partner agency (e.g. United States Office of Personnel Management) selects the type of information we request from you.
+• Login.gov partners with government agencies to provide secure access to their website, application, or service.
+The partner agency (for example, the United States Office of Personnel Management) selects the type of information we request from you.

 • We ask primarily for information to authenticate your account and/or prove your identity.